wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** _ignores the dog poo question and impatiently points at the bag she has brought in_ Well come on then, get on with it _Petra removes inflatable light sabres from the bag and attempts to inflate the first, without success.
 Dan Lothario steps in and inflates one with ease, impressing Layabout even more.
 He passes it romantically to Layabout_.

-**Dan Lothario:** My darling, I have travelled across galaxies with these people and I know that their quest is true, and that they need your help.
-You're the most wonderful woman I've met this week, and I know you are capable of great deeds.

-[SONG: Starship Trooper?]

 **Layabout:** _Showing her lightsabre to OWBB_ What's this for???

 **Obi-Wan:** This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster; an elegant weapon for a more civilized age.